kjanssen/react-starter/README.md

 the public directory.
 Then, serve the files up however you want. [http-server](https://github.com/indexzero/http-server) is a good option if you just want a local static server.

-Once the packages is built and served, a simple 'hello world' will be displayed in the browser using React.
+Once the package is built and served, a simple 'hello world' will be displayed in the browser using React.

 Adapting this starter project to your own project is simply a matter of nuking (`rm -rf`) the